 The LLP's exposure to risk on its financial instruments and the management of such risk is largely determined at the initial set-up of the LLP.
 The LLP's activities and the role of each party to the transaction is clearly defined and documented.
-Cash flow modelling, including multiple stress scenarios, is carried out as part of the structuring of the transaction, and as such is required by the rating agencies.
+Cash flow modelling, including multiple stress scenarios, is carried out as part of the structuring of the transaction.